 On the somewhat more horrifying side of things, Taco Bell’s old taco Snapchat Geofilter went so viral that countless internet users were reminded that Crunchwrap Supremes exist.
 Presumably, this geofilter – which was available in the vicinity of any Taco Bell – drove a lot more hungry people to their nearest Taco Bell location.

 Follow these simple steps to make your own Snapchat Geofilter:

-Here you can pick which category of Geofilters you want.
-You can select Community, Personal or Business.
+First, pick which category of geofilters you want.
+You’ll see choices for “Community Filters” and “Filters” next to option for lenses and Snapchat ads.
 Community filters are free and showcase cities, neighborhoods, schools and landmarks.
 Users can also share individual moments with special filters, such as going out with friends for lunch or parties.

 Your filter must be appropriate and meet Snapchat’s filter submission guidelines.
 Filter submissions must be reviewed and approved by Snapchat before they’re added.